Dera Ismail Khan District: Sports

 Football is a very popular game in Dera Ismail Khan.
 Other games including cricket, hockey, badminton, and many more are played as well.
 Ali Amin Khan has also provided a platform for more involvement in sports in this region.
 In 2017, he introduced a tennis ball cricket league, named Dera Premier League, and the teams from different geographical regions of Pakistan competed.
 Season two was held in 2018.
 DPL became Pakistan's biggest tape ball cricket tournament.

 Dera Ismail Khan has a cricket team as well: Dera Ismail Khan cricket team.
 Some cultural games (kabaddi, mailay and kodi, which is played by three sportsmen called pehlwaan where one runs while two other have to catch him in a big circular ground encircled by spectators) are still popular among native Saraiki people and have been for decades.

 Administration

-The district is subdivided into six Tehsils which contain a total of 47 Union Councils:
+The district is subdivided into five Tehsils which are divided into Union Councils: